 It is very important to always prime your coils before you start vaping.
 Priming means placing a couple of drops of e-liquid onto the coils and wicking material

 You should be priming your wick enough so that it looks wet, but not completely soaked.
 This could lead to some e-liquid leaking out of the tank.
 Over-saturating the cotton can cause the coil to become flooded which may cause leaking both instantly and further into the lifespan of the coil.

 A common problem is that users may still get a burning taste even after priming.
 This normally occurs with atomiser heads.
 When the user tries to prime it, they’re most likely just putting in a couple of drops where they can just see the wick.
 In order to do it properly, you will need to drip e-liquid on the wick and also around the coil making sure it is fully saturated.

-But priming is not just putting e-liquid onto your wick.
+But priming is not just putting vape juice onto your wick.
 You also need to take primer puffs to ensure the correct flow of juice to your coils.
 By taking primer puffs you are making 100% sure that your coils are primed and you should get no dry/burnt hits.
 To take primer puffs simply inhale without pressing the fire button and if possible cover the airflow slots: take a few puffs on your device, as if you were vaping.
-This will suck the e-liquid into the wick.
+This will absorb the e-liquid into the wick faster.
 Just take care when you do this as too many puffs or pulling too hard can flood your coil.